-You may have had a pressure bandage applied over the top of the wound dressing and you may need to wear a sling to restrict all movement of the arm on the side of your pacemaker for 48 hours only.
-After this time it can be removed.
+After the pacemaker is implanted you may have a pressure dressing over the plaster and you may wear a sling restricting all movement of the arm on the side of your pacemaker for 48 hours only.
+After two days this can be removed.
 You can sleep or lie on your left side if comfortable.
 Please avoid wearing a seatbelt on the same side as your implantable device for the first 10 days.
 Following this you can wear a seat belt on either side.

 You will have received an appointment to have your stitches removed 10 - 14 days after your implant.
 Please leave your dressing in place until your first routine wound review at the Cardiac Catheter Suite.
 Your wound site should be kept clean and dry until it has fully healed.
 Do not get the dressing or device site wet until all scabs have fallen off naturally from the wound.

 It can take up to six weeks until the wound is fully healed.
 Avoid wearing tight clothing over the area.
-If you notice any weeping or oozing, pain or heat, excessive bruising or discolouration, or you can see the device please contact either the Cardiac Catheter Suite or Pacemaker Clinic (clinic 4) as soon as possible.
+If you notice any weeping or oozing, pain or heat, excessive bruising or redness, or you can see the device, please contact either the Cardiac Catheter Suite or Pacemaker Clinic as soon as possible.
 The numbers can be found at the end of this leaflet.
 Do not go to your GP with any problems with your pacemaker wound.